top of page

 Vowchurch & Turnastone Community Fruit Juicing Project

-A pressing day is very social and fun but its not suitable for children as the equipment is powerful and potentially dangerous.
+A pressing day is very sociable and fun but its not suitable for children as the equipment is powerful and potentially dangerous.
 It normally takes a whole morning and we can produce maybe 200 bottles of pasteurised juice if we get a production line going.
-It’s not a family-fun type apple day of glorious chaos where kids can operate wooden presses and chop up apples.
+Sorry but it’s not a family-fun type apple day.

 1. Bring your own apples and process them at a pressing day